chrisgleissner/spring-batch-rest/README.md

 For performance reasons, `/jobExecutions` queries are performed against an in-memory cache of recent job executions.
 If the `limitPerJob` request parameter is larger than the value of this property, the cache is bypassed and the
 Spring Batch <a href="https://docs.spring.io/spring-batch/4.0.x/api/index.html?org/springframework/batch/core/explore/JobExplorer.html">JobExplorer</a> is used instead.

+Large `jobExecutionCacheSize` values will create increase heap use, but small values combined with large `limitSize` request parameters will cause increased REST query latencies.
+Thus, if you increase this property value, you may also want to increase your heap size.

 ### Job Restart